mnot/I-D/http-proxy-problem/draft.md

-# How Proxies are Interposed
+# How Proxies are Interposed {#how}

-How a proxy is interposed into a network flow often has great affect on perceptions of its legitimacy.
+How a proxy is interposed into a network flow often has great affect on perceptions of its operation by end users and origin servers.
 This section catalogues the ways that this happens, and potential problems with each.

 ## Manual Configuration